Lexi’s play leaves Cassie broken in Euphoria’s most anticipated episode yet – recap

 The school production gives us the backstory of Lexi and Rue’s friendship, shines the spotlight on Ethan, and leaves Cassie dangerously rudderless

 There are few episodes of Euphoria that have been as highly anticipated as episode seven.
-All the events of the series so far seem to have been building to this exact moment, tremors before the calamitous earthquake of Lexi’s play.
+All the events of season two seem to have been building to this exact moment, tremors before the calamitous earthquake of Lexi’s play.
 And no, it’s not Oklahoma.

 The trials and tribulations of our favourite misbehaving teens – Rue’s drug addiction; Cassie’s downward spiral; Nate’s abusive behaviour; Maddy’s mourning of a friendship; Jules’s CD; Kat’s… wait, what’s Kat doing? – have made for an especially depressing second season.

-But what better way to distract from all that than with a night at the theatre?
-Though, what unfolds across the next hour is far from cheery escapism.
+But what better way to distract from all that than a night at the theatre?

 Euphoria, the play